ZuchnerLab/RExPRT/README.md

 chmod +x RExPRT.sh
 ```

 ## Basic usage

 To run RExPRT using default parameters run:

 ```
 ./RExPRT.sh TR_file.txt
 ```

-Required arguments:
+RExpRT requires one argument: a tab delimited file containing TRs.

-Tab delimited file containing TRs.
-This file should have 5 columns with the following header:
+* This file should have at least 5 columns with the following header:

 ```
 chr start end motif sampleID
 ```

-The TR coordinates (chr, start, and end sites) should be precise rather than including non-repetitive flanking sequence on either side.
+* The TR coordinates (chr, start, and end sites) should be precise rather than including non-repetitive flanking sequence on either side.

-If there is no sampleID, or TRs belong to a single sample, this column is still required and should be filled with some identifying information.
+* If there is no sampleID, or TRs belong to a single sample, this column is still required and should be filled with some identifying information.

 ## Output